ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

         // The field under validation must be a date after or equal the set targetDate afterOrEqual : targetDate

-        // The field must be alphanumeric ONLY alpha : any value
+        // The field must be alpha ONLY alpha : any value

         // The field under validation is an array and all items must pass this validation as well